Adamkadaban/CTFs/Interactive_Shell_Cheat_Sheet.md

 3. Reenter your session with the command `fg` (and the job id afterward if needed)
 4. Change your terminal emulator to xterm by running `export TERM=xterm` (this might not be necessary)
 5. Change your shell to bash by running `export SHELL=bash` (this might not be necessary)
 6. Done!
-Now your shell should be fully ainteractive
+Now your shell should be fully interactive

 ### Windows
 1. Install `rlwrap` on your system